nazimboudeffa/awesome-crypto/README.md

 Officially I use binance and trust wallet also ALTMARKETS.IO

-The problem is that it's very difficult to keep a wallet live and use to miss the codes, only binance is a good place
+The problem is that it's very difficult to keep a wallet live and I use to miss the codes, only binance is a good place

 ## Shitty cryptos